 This is how the tasks for the investigation of mode effects look like:

 The tasks should be as similar as possible compared to the paper-based version.
 Therefore the tasks do not include hyperlinks in the text, for example.

 Data assessment of the CBA add-on study took place as the second day of the 2012 PISA main assessment.
 For taking part in the add-on study 77 of 212 PISA schools were acquired, i.e., data of nearly 900 students can be analysed.
 Mainly, the students answered tasks delivered by a computer.
 Beside a test battery verifying their computer skills, working memory capacity and basic reading skills, they were working on reading comprehension tasks and questions collecting their respective stances.
 Some students answered tasks in a test book in paper format.
-Furthermore, research questions have been addressed by integrating findings from reading, mathematics and problem solving tasks that were administered computer-based on the first day of the PISA study.
+Furthermore, research questions have been addressed by integrating findings from reading tasks that were administered computer-based on the first day of the PISA study.

 Duration: 12/2011 – 12/2016